rbuchberger/objective_elements/README.md

 ```

-It does nothing it all to ensure that your HTML is valid, but whatever it gives you should be
+It does nothing it all to ensure that your HTML is valid.
+Garbage in, garbage out.
+If you
-formatted correctly.
-It tries not to be particular-- you can add or change anything right up
-until you call .to_s, and add_content tries to be flexible about the inputs you give it.

-If you set 'oneline: true' on a parent TagPair, but not all its children TagPairs, the output will not be
+set 'oneline: true' on a parent TagPair, but not all its children TagPairs, the output will not be pretty.
-pretty.
 I advise against it.

 ## Installation

  - coming eventually.
 It'll be a gem and a require.
+For now, you can load it from this repo in your gemfile.

+ ## Configuration

+ none

 ## Usage